5 Ways to Stop Apps from Opening on Startup on Mac

 What Are Startup Programs on Mac?

-Having some startup items can certainly improve your work efficiency.
+Having some startup programs can certainly improve your work efficiency.
 But having too many auto-login items will not only eat up your memory but also degrade the performance of your Mac.
 So, it's a good idea to go ahead and disable those unwanted startups.

 The easiest way to stop an app from opening on Mac startup is to use the Dock.
 Here're the steps.